georgealexander/home-of-st-barnabas/_sections/section_1.md

 Situated in an elegant character home within a tranquil garden setting.

-Activity programme offering individual and group activities.
+We provide activity programmes offering individual and group activities.

-Enquires welcome.
-For further information please contact the Manager